 Unlike fish, dragonfly larvae are easy to capture with a net and to identify.
 Citizen science teams send the data they collect to labs for mercury analysis.
 The results tell us about the amount of mercury present in the sampled water body.

-Since 2011, over 90 national parks and more than 3,000 citizen scientists have been involved in this project.
-Laboratories at the US Geological Survey, University of Maine, and Dartmouth College analyze the dragonfly larvae collected in parks for mercury and report the results.
-Photographs of some of the collected larvae are also available at iNaturalist.
+Since 2011, over 100 national parks and more than 4,000 citizen scientists have been involved in this project.
+Laboratories at the U.S. Geological Survey, University of Maine, and Dartmouth College analyze the dragonfly larvae collected in parks for mercury and report the results.
+Recent findings indicate that:

 Visit educational tools for a list of materials that can help interpret the Dragonfly Mercury Project for leaders and participants.